Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Introduction

 \section{Introduction}

-The purpose of this paper is to qualitatively and conceptually explain the typical phase diagram of high-$T_{C}$ cuprates based on our new entanglement--confinement pairing mechanism.
-Here, we argue that the predictions of our pairing model completely agree with experimental phase diagram of cuprates.
-We explain how this new pairing mechanism is responsible for the whole phase diagram of electron and hole doped cuprates. \ We avoid pure speculations by providing published references and experimental works which support the foundation and predictions of our new pairing mechanism.
+The purpose of this study is to analyze the typical phase diagram of high-$T_{C}$ cuprates based on our new ECHP mechanism.
+We argued that the predictions of our pairing model completely agree with the experimental phase diagrams of cuprates.
+We resolved how this new ECHP mechanism is responsible for the entire phase diagram of both electron and hole doped cuprates.
+For the first time, we unraveled the singularity of the $T^{\ast}$-curve at the SC dome peak, compatible with the experimental phase diagram of cuprates.
+This singularity cannot occur in most theories which yield analytic $T^{\ast} $-curve.
+We pointed out that the inherent entanglement framework of the original RVB theory of high-$T_{C}$ cuprates must be reformulated to introduce the concept of confinement of doped holes for precise physics.